Jungle Captive

-The Jungle Captive is a 1945 horror film directed by Harold Young.
-The film is a sequel to Jungle Woman (1944), which had been preceded by Captive Wild Woman and is the final film in the series.
+The Jungle Captive is a 1945 American horror film directed by Harold Young.
+The film is a sequel to Jungle Woman (1944), which had been preceded by Captive Wild Woman and is the final film in the Cheela, the Ape Woman series.
 Jungle Captive features Otto Kruger, Amelita Ward, and Rondo Hatton (as a character named "Moloch").
-Vicky Lane plays Paula Dupree the Ape Woman.
+Vicky Lane plays Paula Dupree/Cheela, the Ape Woman.

 Plot

 The film begins in the laboratory of the eminent biochemist Mr. Stendahl.
 As his assistants, Ann Forester and Don Young observe, he successfully concludes an experiment to restore life to a dead rabbit.
 Meanwhile, at the city morgue, Moloch arrives to claim the body of the now-dead Ape Woman.
 The inquisitive attendant begins checking his credentials and is strangled for his efforts.
 Moloch escapes unseen with his quarry in a stolen ambulance.
 He arrives at a desolate house and carries his cargo inside.

 The police, led by Inspector Harrigan manage to discover a clue, a medical smock.
 They trace it to Mr. Stendahl's lab, where Harrigan finds that it belongs to Don.
 Ann, present during his questioning, offers a fake alibi to cover for her fiancé.
 Stendahl later abducts Ann and transports her to his secret lab, that contains Moloch and the body of the Ape Woman.
 He plans to use a portion of Ann's blood to revive the creature.
 Moloch, enamored with the pretty new houseguest, becomes very protective of her.
 With her blood, the biochemist is successful in restoring life to the beast.
 In order to fully prove his theory, he knows he will need to convert her to human form.
 He sends Moloch to secure the records of the late Dr. Walters, which remain in the possession of Dr. Fletcher.
 A later dialog exchange reveals that the hapless Fletcher was killed during the theft.

-Armed with the recorded knowledge gathered by Dr. Walters, Stendahl utilizes glandular secretions from his captive lab assistant to complete the Ape Woman's metamorphosis.
+Armed with the recorded knowledge gathered by Dr. Walters, Stendahl uses glandular secretions from his captive lab assistant to complete the Ape Woman's metamorphosis.
 However, the brain of his subject has been damaged and possesses only animal instincts.
 He determines that a new brain is needed, and decides to use Ann as a donor.